|

 -b pathname

-entry for a block special file.
-False if pathname
+for a block special file.
+False if pathname cannot be

-cannot be resolved, or if pathname resolves to an
+be resolved, or if pathname resolves to an existing

-existing directory entry for a file that is not a block
+directory entry for a file that is not a character

 special file.